 A lonely owl, and then a lark,

-calls out to me, from shadows dark
+calls out to me, within the dark

-and starlight glistens, this peaceful night,
+Starlight glistens, this peaceful night,

 while the moon and I, together, listen *